 Explain what facilities and controls you will use to accumulate waste from open sources.
-Give details of what controls you will use to help keep the waste safe; for example, security, fire alarms, procedures for preventing fires.
+Give details of what controls you will use to help keep the waste safe before you dispose of it; for example, security, fire alarms, procedures for preventing fires and segregation of different types of waste.